When do I apply for graduation?

 Where do I pick up my cap and gown?

-The cap and gown can be picked up from the USA Bookstore Tuesday - Thursday of the week of commencement or in the Health, Kinesiology, & Sport (formerly HPELS) building the morning of the commencement ceremony.
-Return the cap and gown to the University representative after the ceremony in the appropriate room in the HKS building.
+The cap and gown can be picked up in the USA Bookstore on Thursday, November 29, and Friday, November 30, 9:00 a.m. - 5:00 p.m.
+Please bring your student ID or driver’s license with you when you come to pick up your regalia.
+Alternatively, regalia may be picked up in the Health, Kinesiology, & Sport (formerly HPELS) building the morning of the commencement ceremony.
+Return the cap and gown to the Graduate Supply House representative after the ceremony in the appropriate room in the HKS building.
+Please visit the Graduate Supply House FAQ page (click here) for additional information.

 May I keep my tassel or honor cord?